sahhollingsworth/note-taker/README.md

 Application also available at on Heroku [here](https://sleepy-reef-64762.herokuapp.com/).

 ## Techonologies used
-* [UUID](https://www.npmjs.com/package/uuid) - Unique hexatridecimal ID generator, used to create ID's for each note upon creation.
+* [UUID](https://www.npmjs.com/package/uuid) - Unique ID generator for the creation of RFC4122 UUIDs.
+Used to create ID's for each note upon creation.
 * [Expressjs](https://expressjs.com/) - Node web application framework used for server framework and API management.
 * [NPM](https://www.npmjs.com/) - Node package manager, used in conjunction with JS and Inquirer to support application logic and Command Line interface.
 * [Node](https://nodejs.org/en/) - Asynchronous event-driven JavaScript runtime environment that executes JavaScript code outside a web browser